-

 Ozone

-Good to USG levels.
+Good AQI levels.

 Particle pollution (PM2.5)

-Good to Moderate levels.
+Good to Moderate AQI levels.

 Short-Term Forecast Maps: